-- WORKFORCE ALIGNMENT: UWF is laser-focused on the success of our students and Florida businesses.
+- 1. WORKFORCE ALIGNMENT: UWF is laser-focused on the success of our students and Florida businesses.
 The Argo2Pro Career Readiness Program equips students with skills needed for today's workforce.
 Increased internship opportunities provide real-world knowledge before graduation.
 In-person and virtual career fairs provide venues for students and employers to meet.
 University leaders maintain valuable, personal relationships with top employers of our graduates. - 2.
-PROGRAMS OF EXCELLENCE: UWF continues building signature programming including cybersecurity, supplychain logistics and intelligent systems and robotics.
-Through a \$6 million grant, we are leading a coalition of 10 institutions designated as National Centers of Academic Excellence in Cybersecurity.
+PROGRAMS OF EXCELLENCE: UWF continues building signature programming including cybersecurity, supply-chain logistics, engineering, nursing, and intelligent systems and robotics.
 Our Ph.D. in Intelligent Systems and Robotics is the first of its kind in Florida and one of only a few in the nation. - 3.
-ACCESS: UWF provides students access to high-quality education regardless of their financial situations.
+ACCESS: UWF provides students access to high quality education regardless of their financial situations.
 We believe in removing barriers to help students maintain satisfactory academic progress and complete their degrees on time.
 Online programming provides access for students needing flexibility in course scheduling.
 More than 70% of UWF students receive financial assistance through various programs including the Argo 30 Guarantee, which fills the gap for Pell-eligible students, covering tuition and mandatory fees not covered by other grants or scholarships.
+We increasingly collaborate with state colleges to ensure successful transition for transfer students.

+STRATEGY (cont.)
 Graduation Rate Improvement Plan Update

-UWF implemented several initiatives beginning in 2017 that enabled us to increase our 4-year graduation rate from 25.2% (2013 cohort) to 47.4% (2017 cohort).
-Several of those initiatives are highlighted below.
+UWF has implemented several initiatives since 2017 that enabled us to increase our 4-year graduation rate from 25.2% (2013 cohort) to 47% (2018 cohort), despite challenges from the pandemic.

-In order to increase the four-year graduation rate and reach the Florida State University System's goals, UWF has focused on increasing the percentage of baccalaureate-seeking undergraduates attempting and earning 15 or more credit hours in the fall terms by promoting the "30 to Finish Campaign" and the "Argo 30 Guarantee" which covers all tuition and mandatory fees for eligible students for 30 credit hours.

-Other strategies designed to increase the percentage of students enrolled in 15 or more credit hours include an Undergraduate Progress to Degree Policy, enhanced credit hour alert notifications for summer and fall registrations, and continued focus on completion grant programs including summer enrollment mini grant awards.
-The credit hour alert notification engages academic advisors who assist individual students with developing a schedule that meets each student's individual needs and keeps them on track to complete 30 hours per academic year.
-Over the years, UWF has dedicated and increased the funding available for financial aid grants that incentivize students to stay on track to graduate in four years.
+To reach the Florida State University System's goals, UWF has focused on increasing the percentage of baccalaureate-seeking undergraduates earning 30 or more credit hours in the first year by promoting the "30 to Finish Campaign" and the "Argo 30 Guarantee", which covers all tuition and mandatory fees for eligible students for 30 credit hours.
+UWF also has an Undergraduate Progress to Degree Policy, enhanced credit hour alert notifications for summer and fall registrations, and a continued focus on completion grants, including summer enrollment mini grant awards.
+Each of these are designed to help academic advisors keep students on track to complete 30 credit hours per academic year.